 Booking on Private House Stays is currently disabled for this property

 Please tell the owners you found them through Private House Stays

-Type: Twin Capacity: 2 adults 2 children2 infants Bathroom: Ensuite Bath In Room: Kettle, TV, Disabled Access.
-A twin bedroom with disacled facilities and ensuite bathroom
+Type: Twin Capacity: 2 adults 2 + 1* children Bathroom: Ensuite Bath In Room: A twin bedroom with disabled facilities and ensuite bathroom, sitting room and kitchen